10 Best RV Memberships: Reviewed by a Full-Time RVer

 Christina’s Review

 We have been Good Sam members off and on during our eight years on the road.
-With their huge number of parks, Good Sam is worthwhile for most full-time RVers and road trippers who freqently stop overnight on extended road trips.
+With their huge number of parks, Good Sam is worthwhile for most full-time RVers and road trippers who frequently stop overnight on extended road trips.

 However, since my husband is a veteran, we often receive 10% off nightly stays without a membership.
 When an RV park we are planning to stay at offers a larger Good Sam discount, we will renew our membership.